scjorge/dracula-dimmed/README.md

 ## Install

-1. Go to View -> Command Palette or press ⌘+shift+P
+1. Go to View -> Command Palette or press ctrl+shift+P
 2. Then enter Install Extension
 3. Write theme-dracula-dimmed
 4. Select it or press Enter to install